 In my opinion, as long as you can open your windows you’ll be fine and save money.
 Unless, obviously, you want to use your car in a fancy photoshoot 😉

 Long stretches of the PCH have no radio or cell service, so make sure that you have a good playlist for your road trip.
 That said, don’t forget a car phone charger!

-There’s no one single place to find the best deal for a rental car, as promotions they change on a regular basis.
+There’s no single place to find the best deal for a rental car, as promotions change on a regular basis.
 The best place to find your car is Discover Cars as it gives you many different providers.
 Make sure you check the full price, including a fee for a drop-off at a different location.

 6. Decide When to Go

 Keep in mind that the summer months while warm, are rather foggy on the California coast.
 You might get lucky, but don’t count on the best clear skies in the morning.

 For best weather and best chance of sunshine, plan your PCH road trip in September or October.
 Normal temps are in the 60-70’s, so bring a jacket and sweater for the day.

 San Francisco is a vibrant big city that offers a lot for visitors and locals.
 You don’t need to have a car in the city as you can walk, but public transportation isn’t as great as it is in Chicago or NYC.
 If you get tired of walking you can rent bikes, but remember – the city has a lot of hills.